 - I2S_WA signal always runs at 8 kHz and the channel can be either high or low - I2S_TX data 16 bit words with 32 bit frame and 2, dual mono (the word can be written on 2 channels).
 Data are in 2's complement notation.
 MSB is transmitted first.
-The MSB is first transmitted; the bits change on I2S_CLK rising or falling edge (configurable) - I2S_RX data are read on the I2S_CLK edge opposite to I2S_TX writing edge - I2S_CLK frequency depends by the number of bits and number of channels so is $16 \times 2 \times 8 \text{ kHz} = 256 \text{ kHz}$ The modes are configurable through a specific AT command (refer to u-blox AT Commands Manual [2]) and the following parameters can be set: - I2S_TX word can be written while I2S_WA is high, low or both - MSB can be 1 bit delayed or non-delayed on I2S_WA edge - I2S_TX data can change on rising or falling edge of I2S_CLK signal - I2S_RX data read on the opposite front of I2S_CLK signal
+The MSB is first transmitted; the bits change on I2S_CLK rising or falling edge (configurable) - I2S_RX data are read on the I2S_CLK edge opposite to I2S_TX writing edge

+• I2S_CLK frequency depends by the number of bits and number of channels so is 16 x 2 x 8 kHz = 256 kHz

+The modes are configurable through a specific AT command (see the u-blox AT Commands Manual [2]) and the following parameters can be set:

+- I2S_TX word can be written while I2S_WA is high, low or both - MSB can be 1 bit delayed or non-delayed on I2S_WA edge - I2S_TX data can change on rising or falling edge of I2S_CLK signal - I2S_RX data read on the opposite front of I2S_CLK signal